Andrew G. Alleyne: Academic service

-In addition to serving in numerous service leadership roles at Illinois and in the broader professional academic community, Alleyne has worked to improve inclusivity and gender balance within science and engineering.
-When he arrived at MechSE in 1994 there were no women faculty members in the department, and only one in ten members of faculty of the College of Engineering were women.
+Alleyne has worked to improve inclusivity and gender balance within science and engineering.
 Since becoming professor in 2004 Alleyne has served on several recruitment committees and transformed the MechSE faculty to 25% women.
-Alleyne has developed a ten step plan to improve recruitment of diverse candidates, which he has since shared with other universities.
 In 2017 he was awarded the Society of Women Engineers Advocating Women in Engineering Award in recognition of his commitment to gender equality.

-Alongside a commitment to inclusivity and gender equality, Alleyne has been dedicated to teaching and learning throughout his academic career.
-He was awarded the Engineering Council Award for Excellence in Advising in 1998 and 1999, and is consistently praised by his students.
-Due to his efforts inside and outside the classroom, as well as his commitment to building educational infrastructure, he has been recognized with the UIUC College of Engineering Teaching Excellence Award, the UIUC Campus Award for Excellence in Undergraduate Teaching, and the UIUC Campus Award for Excellence in Graduate Student Mentoring.
 His efforts toward teaching and mentoring diversity was recognized by the UIUC Larine Y. Cowan "Make a Difference" award in 2014.
 In 2016 he was awarded the University of Illinois at Urbana–Champaign Outstanding Advisor Award.
 For educational contributions outside of UIUC, he was presented with the American Society of Mechanical Engineers Yasundo Takahashi Education Award in 2017 for his contributions to education relevant to the Dynamic Systems and Control Division.

 Alleyne was named as the new Dean of the College of Science and Engineering at the University of Minnesota in September 2021.
-He assumed the role January 10th, 2022.
+He assumed the role January 10, 2022.